Early Childhood (Professional Practice) BA (Hons)

 Emma Bailey, Early Childhood Student

-My name is Emma Bailey and I joined the University of Worcester in 2014 as a mature student embarking on the BA (Hons) Early Childhood Professional Practice.
+My name is Emma Bailey and I joined the University of Worcester as a mature student embarking on the BA (Hons) Early Childhood Professional Practice.
 I had initially planned on starting the following September but was offered a space in clearing so the move back in to education was a sudden one after 3 years solely working and looking after my young family.

 I naively (and arrogantly) thought the most challenging aspect would be writing academically and thought that due to my position in practice (in a home based childcare setting) that whilst the discussion might be interesting, my experience with children in the EYFS would leave little to be gained from the course other than the recognition that comes with being degree qualified.